-- 4.1.1 The BIML shall prepare the title page in a standard format.
-Similarly, the number of all OIML publications shall be allocated by the BIML (e.g. in the form: R 76, D 11, B 6, etc.). - 4.1.2 The title should be as concise as possible while permitting a comprehensible overview of the scope of the publication.
-It should not be so broad as to cover more than the scope of the publication.
+- 4.1.1 The BIML shall prepare the title page in a standard format. - 4.1.2 The title should be as concise as possible while permitting a comprehensible overview of the scope of the publication.
+It should not be so broad as to cover more than the scope of the publication. - 4.1.3 When an OIML publication is reconfirmed the title page and the individual page headers shall include the text "Reconfirmed in yyyy", where yyyy is the year of reconfirmation.